ericellb/flightbook/README.md

 # Flightbook

 > Trip building and navigating web service with frontend allowing you to choose Oneway, Roundtrip and Multi city trips.
+>
+> Includes an AutoSuggestion service for completing Airport Code, Name and City

 ## Getting Started